ibm-messaging/mq-mqi-python/docs/DesignNotes.md

 know about otherwise.
 As some of the requirements for the GIL are relaxed going forward, there might be changes needed here - initial reading suggests everything will continue to work unchanged but we can't be certain.

-The application callback function can be defined as a class method.
+The application's callback function can be defined as a class method.
 In that case, the function signature changes from `cbfn(**kwargs)` to `cbfn(self,**kwargs)`.

 ## Python/C split